Custom Tension Control Rollers

 Paper, nonwoven, and textile materials may involve stretch, wrinkles, dust, pressure marks, and winding stability.

-If the roller surface, hardness, runout, or installation condition is not suitable, the material may show:
+If the roller surface, hardness, runout, or installation condition is not suitable for that zone, the line may begin to show:

 Wrap Angle and Contact Condition

-If the wrap angle is too small, the material may not contact the roller firmly enough, leading to slipping, flutter, or unstable tension.
+If wrap angle is too small, the web may not hold the roller firmly enough, which can increase slipping, flutter, or unstable tension.
+If contact becomes too strong, the material may become more sensitive to pressure marks, surface marks, stretching, or edge stress.

 Runout, Rigidity, and Parallelism

-In high-speed, wide-width, film, foil, and precision coating applications, small roller runout, eccentricity, bending, or installation misalignment can become visible as tension variation.
+In wider or faster lines, small roller runout, eccentricity, bending, shaft deflection, or installation misalignment can show up as tension variation.

 How to Judge Materials and Surfaces for a Tension Zone